VGP/vgp-assembly/dx_workflows/vgp_falcon_and_unzip_assembly_workflow/Readme.md

 # FALCON and FALCON-Unzip Assembly
 ## Update note

+**2019-Feb-25 update**
+- change default instance type for Align and Phase

 **2019-Feb-15 update**
 - start using TANmask2.0.0 and REPmask2.0.1 after testing on 3 large genomes
 - fix discrepancy of unzip_stage_0 app and github.
 The old version miss logic to handle missing ref/read.
 New version is unzip_stage_0 track_read 1.1.0